kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

     kubectl apply -f https://k8s.io/examples/controllers/nginx-deployment.yaml
     ```

-  2. Next, let's run `kubectl get deployments` to check if the Deployment is created.
-If the Deployment is still being created, the output is similar to the following :
+  2. Run `kubectl get deployments` to check if the Deployment was created.
+If the Deployment is still being created, the output is similar to the following:
     ```shell
     NAME               DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
     nginx-deployment   3         0         0            0           1s